Papers

 2. End Task Performance: Adapted LLaMA-2-7B matched the performance of larger multilingual models on several tasks.
 Moreover, smaller multilingual models, such as Gemma-2B, demonstrated competitive performance post-adaptation.

-3. Optimal Design Choices: The study finds that the balance between the size of the vocabulary extension and the amount of fine-tuning data is crucial.
+3. Optimal Design Choices: The paper finds that the balance between the size of the vocabulary extension and the amount of fine-tuning data is crucial.
 For instance, smaller vocabulary extensions yielded better performance with less continued training data, while larger vocabulary sizes required more data to achieve substantial performance gains.

 Implications and Future Directions

 This research highlights the need for pragmatic adaptation strategies tailored to linguistic diversity.
-By demonstrating how simple adaptations can significantly enhance model efficiency and performance, the study sets the stage for more inclusive, multilingual AI technologies.
+By demonstrating how simple adaptations can significantly enhance model efficiency and performance, the paper sets the stage for more inclusive, multilingual AI technologies.
 Future research could expand in several directions:

 2. Refining Tokenization Approaches: Exploring advanced tokenization methods beyond BPE could yield further efficiency gains.